-Before starting, it is critical to ensure a clear vision and purpose is in place.
-All partners should understand what outcomes you are working to achieve.
+Before starting it is critical to ensure there is a shared vision and purpose in place across partners about the strategic outcomes you are trying to achieve.

-Analyse involves gathering information that sets the scope of activities, helps to identify and agree what people need from services, what resources are available and the most effective types of provision.
-It is crucial to gather high quality information to enable sound decision making about the best use of resource later in the process.
-As with all stages, it is important to involve people and partners throughout.
-This will help to ensure robust products and collective support for their use, in onward decision making.
+Analysing involves gathering information that will help to identify and agree what people need from services, what resources are available and the most effective types of provision.
+It is crucial to gather high quality information to enable sound decision-making about the best use of resource later in the process.
+As with all stages, it is important to involve people and partners throughout to ensure robust products and collective support for their use in onward decision making.
 Given the breadth of possible community justice populations, pathways and services, it is helpful to scope the range of activities involved at the outset, recognising work within this stage will take time and resource to achieve well.